 The common approach would be the following:

-To proceed with the development, we need to validate the product ideas — it’s in the name of the process.
+- To proceed with the development, we need to validate the product ideas — it’s in the name of the process.
 Product Ideas validation is crucial because it saves money and time in the long run.
 Together with our client, we collect the information around the ideas to make weighed decisions.
 We define what we want to validate, we evaluate the risks and possibilities, we decide on how we are going to test it, and then we either proceed with the idea or move on to a new one.
-One of suchlike experiments like this described in our article about embracing uncertainty and get the most out of it.
+One of the suchlike experiments as described in our article about embracing uncertainty and getting the most out of it.

 5. Digital Product Development is another determining phase of the product approach.
 It helps maximize the user experience by improving the user’s journey within the solution.
 It focuses on the visual and the interface part.
 Again, we use the Agile approach to regularly test any new features, adjust, improve, pivot, and/or move forward.